 Freelance journalist, food writer, blogger.

-Everything with butter.
+Everything with olive oil.

 Ils parlent de leur expérience chez Ricardo

 This was my first experience of EatWith and it was a fantastic one!
 I booked to cook with Ricardo for my sister Lucy's birthday and we couldn't have asked for a better host to prepare and share a meal with.
 The atmosphere was relaxed and fun, conversation never stopped flowing.
 Ricardo explained where each ingredient was from to show us how fresh and local everything was.
 He was extremely knowledgeable and his enthusiasm for local cuisine was infectious.
 We enjoyed helping prepare the Caldereira, whilst sampling delicious appetisers and some great wine.
 Ricardo was excellent company and we had a wonderful afternoon at his home - by the end we felt like old friends!
 Ricardo also gave us some great advice on things to do and see in Lisbon which we will definitely be making the most of on our next trip.
 Obrigada Ricardo!
 Clare & lucy x